Kunwar Pratap Singh Barhath: Preparation for Armed Rebellion-Ghadar(1915)

-After the bombings in Delhi, Rash Bihari Bose had moved to Kashi and from there to Navadvipa.
-Hiding from there, they were trying to successfully implement the plan of rebellion.
-Pratap Singh, despite strict presence of military & police, secretly reached Navadvipa to consult & formulate plans to carry forward the work of armed rebellion.
-First World War had begun, the revolutionaries in India gave shape to the plan of armed revolution in India after multiple secret consultations.
+After the bombings in Delhi, Bose had moved to Kashi and from there to Navadvipa.
+Hiding there, they were trying to successfully implement the plan of rebellion.
+Singh avoided the presence of British military and police to join Bose.
 It was decided that on 21 February 1915, an armed rebellion would be signalled from Benaras.
 During this time, the members of the team would contact the military cantonments and collect a large amount of guns and other armaments.
-Taking advice from Bose, Pratap moved from Navadweep (Bengal) to Rajasthan and started working according to the plan.
+Taking advice from Bose, Singh moved to Rajasthan and started working according to the plan.